15 Time Tracking Software for Ubuntu

 - rich time tracking data to help you understand how you work and when you’re most productive

-- precise time log for every task and project—such time data can be proof of work for your clients or you can use it for better task management
+- precise log time tracking for every task and project—such time data can be proof of work for your clients or you can use it for better task management

 - tracking billable time if you charge per hour of your work